garretchristensen/BestPracticesManual/Manual.md

 TABLE OF CONTENTS

-1 Introduction 3
+1 Introduction

-2 Ethical Research 4
+2 Ethical Research

-2.1 Fraud 4
+>2.1 Fraud

-2.2 Unintentional Bias 4
+>2.2 Unintentional Bias

-2.3 Institutional Review Boards 5
+>2.3 Institutional Review Boards

-2.3.1 History 5
+>2.3.1 History

-2.3.2 Training 8
+>2.3.2 Training

+X Power and Study Design

-3 Registration and Pre-Analysis Plans 8
+3 Registration

-3.1 Publication Bias 8
+>3.1 Publication Bias

-3.2 Trial Registration 9
+>3.2 Trial Registration

-3.3 P-Hacking 11
+X Research Degrees of Freedom and Pre-Analysis Plans

+>X.1 Researcher Degrees of Freedom

-3.4 Pre-Analysis Plans (PAP) 12
+>X.2 Pre-Analysis Plans (PAP)

-3.4.1 Project Protocols 14
+>X.2.1 Project Protocols

-3.4.2 Examples 15
+>X.2.2 Examples

+X Registered Reports/Results-Blind Reviewing

-4 Replication 17
+4 Replicability

+>4.X Workflow

-4.1 Code 17
+>4.1 Code

-4.2 Data repositories.
-20
+>4.2 Data repositories

-4.2.1 The JMCB Project and Economics 20
+>4.2.1 The JMCB Project and Economics

-4.2.2 General Repositories 21
+>4.2.2 General Repositories

-4.3 Reporting Standards 21
+>4.3 Reporting Standards

-4.3.1 Randomized Trials 21
+>4.3.1 Randomized Trials

-4.3.2 Observational Reporting Standards 21
+>4.3.2 Observational Reporting Standards

-4.4 Differential Privacy 22
+>4.4 Differential Privacy

-5 Conclusion 22
+5 Conclusion

-6 References 23
+6 References

 <span id="_Toc275620927" class="anchor"><span id="Intro" class="anchor"></span></span>Introduction
 ==================================================================================================

 Scientific claims should be subject to scrutiny by other researchers and the public at large.
-An essential requirement for such scrutiny is that researchers make their claims transparent in a way that unrelated researchers are able to use easily available resources to form a complete understanding of the methods that were used by the original.
-In the social sciences, with the personal computing and Internet revolutions and the wide availability of data and processing power, it is essential that data, code, and analyses be transparent.
+An essential requirement for such scrutiny is that researchers make their claims transparent in a way that other researchers are able to use easily available resources to form a complete understanding of the methods that were used by the original.
+In the social sciences, especially given the personal computing and Internet revolutions and the wide availability of data and processing power, it is essential that data, code, and analyses be transparent.